Airboat Tours in Fort Lauderdale – 5 Common Questions People Have About The Everglades

 - What’s The Difference Between A Private Airboat Tour and Public Airboat Tour?

 - The Everglades Will Be Around Forever, Right?

-Frankly, the Everglades is huge.
+Frankly, the Everglades are huge.
 It covers a distance of over 1.5 million acres from as south as the Florida Keys to as north as just under Orlando.
 The Everglades holds strong as one of the last remaining wetlands on the planet, as well as one of the most diverse ecosystems out there.
-It would, unfortunately, be impossible to see all of the Everglades on one Everglades airboat tour, but that makes each tour that much more special.
+It would, unfortunately, be impossible to see all of the Everglades on Airboat Tours in Fort Lauderdale, but that makes each tour that much more special.
 On an Airboat Rides Fort Lauderdale private airboat tour, you get to see a piece of the fantastic puzzle that is the Everglades.

 Make no mistake about its size, though.
 While the Everglades is very big, it was once far larger.
 The Everglades spanned over an area over twice the size that it is right now.
 Practically the entirety of the southern portion of Florida was completely engulfed in mangroves and sawgrass.
 However, due to urban development and the constant influx of new citizens, the Everglades has downsized considerably.
 The Everglades has existed in some form for roughly 5,000 years.
 At this point, large Indian tribes settled in the area named after the distinct bodies of water they settled next to Okeechobee, Caloosahatchee, and Glades.

 What’s The Difference Between A Private Everglades Airboat Tour And Public Everglades Airboat Tour?